 Concurrent activity

 The modelling process described below, requires modelling at different meta-levels (conceptual, logical and physical) and across multiple domains.
 Much of this process occurs in parallel.
-This results in an iterative process due to feedback from both the modelling process specific to that theme, and activities associated with other themes.
+The process is iterative due to feedback from both the modelling specific to that theme, and activities associated with other themes.

 The extent to which the modelling process can be followed and the level of detail will depend on the size of the community involved.
 For continent-wide activities, such as the European INSPIRE program, all aspects can be followed in detail.
 For smaller communities this may not be necessary, practical or possible.
 Carrying out the activity under the auspices of organisations that have established mechanisms to manage the process, such as the OGC, or concentrating on those processes important to the community may be warranted.